What is Point Spread Betting?

 Another way to think about point spreads is as a hypothetical number you can add or take away (depending on the side you choose) to each team’s score at the end of the game.
 Once the point spread is accounted for, does that side still win the game?
 If so, that team has covered the spread and won your wager.
 If not, they have failed to cover.

-Are you interested in some examples about how spread betting works?
+Are you interested in some examples of how spread betting works?
 You’ve come to the right place.

 Many people first get into betting and wonder exactly how to read point spreads.
 To learn more about reading these odds and how to bet point spreads, let’s look at an example using NCAA football lines from BetMGM Sportsbook for the Hawkeyes’ matchup with Wisconsin: